hashtagsam/hashtagsam/README.md

 # Welcome to My GitHub Profile!

 Hi there!
 I'm Samson Ugochukwu Egbuchulam, also known as hashtagsam on GitHub.
-I am a solutions architect, a DevOps specialist, and a machine learning enthusiast who is passionate about developing and deploying innovative solutions to the cloud.
+I am a solutions architect, and a DevOps specialist.
+Machine learning is also an area in which I am very passionate and have dobtained an MSc. in Data Science.
+I work with teams in developing modern applications and deploying them to the cloud.

 ## About Me